Suffolk County Opioid Epidemic: 22 Overdoses In 48 Hours

 Fentanyl-related heroin overdoses are especially dangerous because fentanyl and other synthetic opioids are hundreds of times stronger than traditional heroin on its’ own.
 We have even begun to see Narcan resistant opioids which are causing further trouble across the country.

 Many people who develop a substance use disorder find it very difficult to stop using without professional help.
-If you or a loved one are looking for a detox, inpatient rehab, intervention, or outpatient program, our addiction resource center can help.
+If you or a loved one are looking for a detox, inpatient rehab, intervention, or outpatient program, our interventionists can help.